GoogleCloudPlatform/serverless-game-contest/player/README.md

 All software deployed on GCP will be part of a GCP Project.
 You can use the same project as for other components of the game playing system, or you can create a new project at  [console.cloud.google.com](https://console.cloud.google.com/).

 You will work in the Cloud Shell command line environment.
-Start by opening that environment and fetching the sample code to it.
+Start by opening that environment.

 ### **Launch the Console and Cloud Shell**